-The Canon EOS 2000D (called Canon T7 in some regions) and the Hasselblad X1D-50c are two digital cameras that were officially introduced, respectively, in February 2018 and June 2016.
+The Canon EOS 2000D (called Canon T7 in some regions) and the Hasselblad X1D-50c are two digital cameras that were revealed to the public, respectively, in February 2018 and June 2016.
 The 2000D is a DSLR, while the X1D is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-C (2000D) and a medium format (X1D) sensor.
-The Canon has a resolution of 24 megapixel, whereas the Hasselblad provides 51.3 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 24 megapixels, whereas the Hasselblad provides 51.3 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 2000D vs Hasselblad X1D

-An illustration of the physical size and weight of the Canon 2000D and the Hasselblad X1D is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the 2000D – represents the basis for the calculations across all the size and weight measures).
+The side-by-side display below illustrates the physical size and weight of the Canon 2000D and the Hasselblad X1D.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All width, height and depth measures are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 2000D – represents the basis or 100 percent across all the size and weight measures).